urbantrout/docs/en/sites.md

 ### Step 2: Update the Site Sections and Fields

-1. Go into each Section of the Craft installation and enable the new site.
+1. Go into each Section of the Craft installation that you want to be available in the new site and enable the new site using the Site Settings table.
 2. Define the Entry URI Format, Template, and Status for the new site in each Section.
+3. Choose whether you want to propagate the entries across all sites.
+If checked, Craft will create a new entry in every site in the system.
+If the option is unchecked, Craft will only save the new entry to the site you have currently selected.

 ### Step 3: Define Translation Method of Fields